APLMOOC/APLMOOC/docs/course/ch7/part3.md

     Unless you are using a tradfn to define some global variables that you need in the editor, you should make them local!

+Note that system variables can also be set as local variables, for example setting ``⎕IO`` to a different value inside a certain tradfn, which will be reverted after exiting the function.

 ## Conditional expressions

 Recall that when using dfns we could execute parts of our code depending on whether a logical operation returns a `1` or a `0`.
 In tradfns, the usual dfn conditional expressions are not recognized.
 The equivalent method of specifying a conditional expressions is similar to imperative programming languages, using an ``:If`` statement.